Sam-Dragon/interview/jwt/jwt.md

         exp: token expiry time <br>
         iat: issued at <br>

   - signature: This checks authenticity of the token.
-It specify hashing algorithm with your **secret key** <br>
-    - It combines header & payload with base64 encoding along with hash algorithm <br>
+It specify hashing algorithm with your **secret key**.
+It combines header & payload with base64 encoding along with hash algorithm <br>
       i.e  HASHINGALGO( base64UrlEncode(header) + “.” + base64UrlEncode(payload),secret) <br>